gchinar/apache-flume-oilgas-group2/README.md

 | Vibration | 2–7 mm/s |

 Every fifth generated event injects a high temperature or high vibration.
 Flume's memory capacity is 1000 events, transaction capacity is 100, and file roll interval is 30 seconds.
 The dashboard rescans sink files after a two-second sleep and selects the latest timestamp per equipment.

-## Evidence and limitations

-The supplied archive contains 644 matching unique source and sink records in 43 rolled files.
-This historical count is separate from the September 12 recording.
-It is not proof of exactly-once delivery, crash recovery, or measured latency.

-The Memory Channel is volatile.
-Restarting the Exec Source can replay existing input.
-The dashboard does not flag stale readings and skips missing numeric values during alert checks.
-This is a simulated educational prototype, not a safety control system.

-The uploaded source is unchanged and Python syntax was checked.
-The Windows Flume pipeline has not been rerun as part of repository preparation.